 - You can create questions for people to answer when asking to join the group, to determine if you should let them have access into the group.
 For example the Worship Team group, you have someone wanting to join the group, but they are not on the team.
 So you could ask a question like….We are so glad you want to join Example Church’s Music Team Facebook Group.
 Are you wanting to join the worship team?
 Please see Ps Bob regarding an audition.
 If you have seen Ps Bob, please write the date of your audition below and one of the admin team will confirm at their earliest convenience.

-- Rules and guidelines need to be placed, so everyone knows what the group is there for and what can be posted, as you can get lots of interesting posts.
-The posting can be set so that they are reviewed by admin before being posted to the group.
+- Rules and guidelines need to be placed, so everyone knows what the group is there for and what can be posted and not be posted.
+The posting settings can be set so that they are reviewed by admin prior to being posted to the group.

 Now set up your admin team for the Church Facebook Page.
 Some Senior Pastors want to be on admin on Facebook, while others don’t, so please check before adding them.
 Each of your department Leaders/Pastors that are heading up the relevant Facebook Groups, add them as Editors or Admins – depending on what you want them to do.
 This group of people I will call Group Admin.
 The Group admin have most control over their individual groups that they are leading.
 For example Worship Pastor in charge of the Worship Team Group.
 Youth Pastor in charge of the Youth Group.
 They can put posts in the groups, create events etc etc. Now when they want to create an event, just for their team, they can create it in their.
 If it was an event that the people outside of the group can attend, they create the event on the Church Facebook Page.
-This way they are able to post and keep all the events under one umbrella and if your groups are known as other names that have nothing connecting them with the Church, they can be found on the Church Facebook page, where you scroll down to groups or look in the Church events.
+This way they are able to find departments and events under one umbrella.
+If your groups are known as other names that have nothing connecting them with the Church, they can then be found on the Church Facebook page.

 ~ Private Messaging is quick and easy, but I would apply the same rule as counselling when the conversations get deep.
 Either female to female, male and male or have more than just two people in the conversation.~

-When it comes to Facebook Ads and Facebook Ad Grants for Churches, Steve Fogg from Melbourne is much more skilled in this area.
-He’s set up a very helpful video course, which will give you all the keys to maximize your advert on Facebook.
-You can find the course at https://www.stevefogg.com/facebook-ads-online-course?fbclid=IwAR3EQWdgBvrgt61Zom8Up3ittgY2Rr7vKSNli9nTa8ysLDhaViHDs3rbyDM
+When it comes to Facebook Ads and Facebook Ad Grants for Churches, Steve Fogg from Melbourne is much more skilled in this area and has a very helpful video course, which will give you all the keys to maximize your advert on Facebook.
+You can find the course at here.